sartorileonardo/sartorileonardo/README.md

 - 👩🏻‍ In my spare time I ride a bike and read books;

-- 🌱 I’m currently learning Spring Boot, Micro Services and Clean Architecture;
+- 🌱 I’m currently learning Spring Boot and other technologies;

 ### Where to find me: